mlibrary/design-system-old/plan.md

 ### Build / Lerna

-- [ ] BUILD-1: Setup start/build script to avoid a race condition. @umich-lib/components must build before @umich-lib/docs, for example, otherwise it will error.
+- [ ] BUILD-1: BUG -- Setup start/build script to avoid a race condition. @umich-lib/components must built before @umich-lib/docs, for example, otherwise it will error.
 The present workaround is to build at least once then start.
+We may want to build CSS -> Components -> DOCS, but this needs further investigation.

 ### components